suprafly/stargazer-api/README.md

 `mix test`

+## Api Docs

+Once you start the server, you can view the api docs here, [http://localhost:4000/api-docs/index.html](http://localhost:4000/api-docs/index.html)

 ## Future Scheduling Work

 In order to implement the scheduler, I would use the [Quantum](https://github.com/quantum-elixir/quantum-core) elixir library for running scheduled jobs.